SAN FRANCISCO, March 11 Hewlett-Packard Co's

 sprawling corporation on enterprise computing services.

-Leading proxy adviser ISS, closely followed by investors
+But last week, ISS, closely followed by investors seeking

-seeking guidance on controversial issues, last week suggested
+guidance on controversial issues, suggested voting against Lane,

-voting against Lane, a managing partner at high-powered Silicon
+a managing partner at high-powered Silicon Valley venture

-Valley venture capital firm Kleiner Perkins.
-They also gave
+capital firm Kleiner Perkins.
+They also gave board members John

 Thompson was formerly chairman and CEO of Wachovia Corp, the